matrix-construct/construct/README.md

 Its [derivatives](https://upload.wikimedia.org/wikipedia/commons/d/d8/IRCd_software_implementations.png)
 have underpinned the major networks for decades.

-The protocol has since stagnated, largely abandoned except by evangelists.
+The protocol has since stagnated, largely abandoned except for a small cult of millenarians.
 A growing number of proprietary cloud services have filled the vacuum of innovation.
 Free software projects are relegated to collaborating on non-free platforms for a basic rich user experience.
 The consensus is that decentralization is needed, and users not be limited to some arcane retro-environment.

 <a href="https://github.com/vector-im/riot-web/">
 	<img align="right" src="https://i.imgur.com/DUuGSrH.png" />
 </a>

-**This is the Construct** — Federated team collaboration built with the [WASM Virtual Machine](https://webassembly.org).
-Construct makes the chat room programmable.
-Applications govern all their basic functions.
-Everything from the appearance of a room as seen by users to some continuous-integration running in the background for developers is customizable by embedding apps around your room.

-Clients and servers implement a minimal ABI based on their capabilities while the community at large builds all features as apps.
-A variety of apps have already been created by developers for their own needs.
-Most choose to make them available to the community, licensed as free software, so you can import them and enrich your own rooms.
+**This is the Construct** — the community's own Matrix server.
+It is designed to be fast and highly scalable, and to be developed by volunteer contributors over the internet.
+This mission strives to make the software easy to understand, modify, audit, and extend.
+It remains true to its roots with its modular design and having minimal requirements.
+Even though all of the old code has been rewritten, the same spirit and philosophy of its predecessors is still obvious throughout.

+Matrix is about giving you control over your communication; Construct is about giving you control over Matrix.

 ## Installation